Cloud-SPAN/genomics03-using-the-command-line/_episodes/02-working-with-file.md

 ### Copying Files

 When working with computational data, it's important to keep a safe copy of that data that can't be accidentally overwritten or deleted.
 For this lesson, our raw data is our FASTQ files.
-We don't want to accidentally change the original files, so we'll make a copy of them and change the file permissions so that we can read from, but not write to, the files.

 First, let's make a copy of one of our FASTQ files using the `cp` command.